WildMeOrg/wildbook-ia/README.rst

 This project is the Machine Learning (ML) / computer vision component of the WildBook project: See https://github.com/WildMeOrg/.
 This project is an actively maintained fork of the popular IBEIS (Image Based Ecological Information System) software suite for wildlife conservation.
 The original IBEIS project is maintained by Jon Crall (@Erotemic) at https://github.com/Erotemic/ibeis.
 The IBEIS toolkit originally was a wrapper around HotSpotter, which original binaries can be downloaded from: http://cs.rpi.edu/hotspotter/

-Currently the system is build around and SQLite database, a web GUI, and matplotlib visualizations.
+Currently the system is build around a SQLite database, a web GUI, and matplotlib visualizations.
 Algorithms employed are: convolutional neural network detection and localization and classification, hessian-affine keypoint detection, SIFT keypoint description, LNBNN identification using approximate nearest neighbors.

 Support
 --------
 While WBIA can be set up independently, the Wild Me team is not able to assist with independent model training.
-Support is limited to system setup at this time.
+Support is limited to system setup in Docker at this time.

 Requirements
 ------------